Makers of Calcium Supplements and Other Mineral Supplements

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.

-B. Why is EZorb Calcium superior to calcium from inorganic sources?
+B. Why is EZorb Calcium superior to other forms of calcium?

 First of all, EZorb Calcium is substantially more bioavailable than inorganic minerals.
 In order for calcium supplements to be absorbed by body, they have to be soluble in the luminal fluid of the small intestine.
 The pH of the small intestinal fluid below the duodenum is 7.0-7.2.
 Inorganic calcium supplements will form insoluble hydroxides and become nonabsorbable in this pH range.
 EZorb Calcium, on the other hand, is well shielded by l-aspartic acids and will not precipitate.
 As a result, EZorb Calcium commands an unmatched 92% absorption rate, 3-9 times higher than that of calcium carbonate or calcium citrate.